Analyzing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 Institutional & Insider Ownership

-86.0% of Resideo Technologies shares are owned by institutional investors.
-Comparatively, 33.7% of Latch shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+33.7% of Latch shares are owned by institutional investors.
+Comparatively, 86.0% of Resideo Technologies shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary